More and More DeWalt Tools to Feature the FlexVolt Advantage

-DeWalt’s 20V line continues to grow in size with a 7-1/4 in. circular saw, 1/2 in. hammer drill, reciprocating saw, and 4.5 in. to 5 in. grinder.
-And, while the 20V expansion is news in and of itself, perhaps the truly interesting bit revolves around the FlexVolt Advantage technology that DeWalt has built into the line.
+DeWalt’s 20V line continues to grow in size from its origins with just a 7-1/4 in. circular saw, 1/2 in. hammer drill, reciprocating saw, and 4.5 in. to 5 in. grinder.
+And, while this 20V expansion is news in and of itself, perhaps the truly interesting bit revolves around the FlexVolt Advantage technology that DeWalt has built into the line.

 Take Full Advantage of DeWalt FlexVolt